 In October 2018, the city selected Asakura Robinson to complete a small area revitalization plan and design guidelines for the district.
 The process is expected to take six months, and will include many opportunities to gather input from area businesses, property owners and neighbors.

-Historic Walker Lake Small Area Revitalization Plan Draft posted May 22, 2019
+Historic Walker Lake Small Area Revitalization Plan posted June 11, 2019

 - May 9, 2019 — A third neighborhood meeting was held to discuss next steps, learn about the implementation process and to get involved with the development of a business association.